 Bagan is definitely well worth a visit.
 It’s a unique place, steeped in history and ancient architecture.
 If you’re headed to Myanmar be sure to add Bagan to your itinerary!

-To appreciate more of Myanmar’s unique history and temples, we would highly recommend checking out Mrauk-U in Rakhine state.
-It’s much less visited than Bagan and the temples are totally different – for us it’s one of our favourite places in Myanmar!
+To appreciate more of Myanmar’s unique history and temples, we would highly recommend checking out Mrauk U in Rakhine state.
+It’s much less visited than Bagan and the temples are totally different – for us it’s one of our Top 12 Travel Experiences in Myanmar!